Jarrit-and-Seguns-Shared-Piano/Shared-Piano/README.md

 ## Usage

   After you clone the app navigate to the server and run `npm install` then run `npm start` this will start the back-end server.
 Navigate to the front-end and run the same command.
-There is a setupProxy file in the front-end folder for redirecting request to /socket.io
+There is a setupProxy file in the front-end folder for redirecting request from /socket.io to the back-end server

 ### [Case Study](https://jarritalicea.medium.com/keyboard-hero-f6a66bb4c1e6)